Apoorva-Kumar1/Apoorva-Kumar1/README.md

 <img src="https://paradisebots.net/bots/741670722245623929/widget" width="600"/>

-I am a Discord bot dev and i have made Akiro bot.
-If you dont know what akiro is its a discord bot which i am currently working on.
+About me - I am a Interdimeate Coder and made a Bot named Akiro.
+Akiro is a Discord Bot which i am currently working on and till now i have made 10+ functional commands.
+The image above this is the Stats of my bot from a bot listing website just remove the /widget from the link to vote and invite my bot ☝.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------